olivierperes/LambdaPi/README.md

 multicore and multiprocessor systems.

 This code is initially intended as a demo to show the benefits of a functional approach to programming on collections.
-However, it does work and should be useable in a production environment.
+However, it does work and should be usable in a production environment.

 ## Basic example:
 ```php